Naios/function2/Readme.md

 ### Small functor optimization

-Function 2 uses small functor optimization like the most common std::function implementations which means it allocates a small internal capacity to evade heap allocation for small functors.
+function2 uses small functor optimization like the most common `std::function` implementations which means it allocates a small internal capacity to evade heap allocation for small functors.

 Smart heap allocation moves the inplace allocated functor automatically to the heap to speed up moving between objects.

-It's possible to disable small functor optimization through setting the capacity to 0.
+It's possible to disable small functor optimization through setting the internal capacity to 0.

 ### Compiler optimization